Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Study of the Planckian model ( )

-\section{\boldmath Study of the Planckian model ($\nu=1$)}
+\section{Study of the Planckian model ($\bm{\nu=1}$)}

-In this appendix, we study the Planckian model defined by Eqs.~(\ref{eq:Sigma}) and (\ref{eq:sigma}).
+\oldaddcontentsline Here, we study the Planckian model defined by Eqs.~(\ref{eq:Sigma}) and (\ref{eq:sigma}) of the main text.
 We calculate the quasiparticle mass, derive approximate analytical expressions for the self-energy and the frequency-dependent optical conductivity, and check these approximations against the numerically computed conductivity.
 We finally discuss the $\omega/T$ scaling properties of the model.